hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/JSON_EXERCISE.md

 #### Optional next steps
 - Add a new entry to the `popup` array inside of the JSON string, specifying a new menu item for `Save` that has the `action` key equal to `SaveDoc`.
 After doing this, re-convert the string into a javascript object and ensure that your object has the new entry in the array.
-- What happens when you give the json formatting you are using bad input - does it return null?
+- What happens when you give the json parsing function you are using a bad input value (ie, a string that doesn't contain JSON) - does it return null?
 Throw an error?
 <!--
 - Take a look into the optional `reviver` parameter: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Using_the_reviver_parameter.
 Try out the examples!
 -->